MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/operations-microsoft-managed-tenant-key.md

 ---
 # required metadata

-title: Microsoft-managed - AIP tenant key lifecycle operations
+title: Microsoft-managed - AIP tenant key life cycle operations
-description: Information about the lifecycle operations that are relevant if Microsoft manages your tenant key for Azure Information Protection (the default).
+description: Information about the life cycle operations that are relevant if Microsoft manages your tenant key for Azure Information Protection (the default).
 author: cabailey
 ms.author: cabailey
 manager: mbaldwin